markfasheh/duperemove/markdown/duperemove.md

 result the semantics of the `partial` argument may change.

     **[no]same**
-    ~ Defaults to `off`.
+    ~ Defaults to `on`.
 Allow dedupe of extents within the same file.

     **[no]rescan_files**